The Lion King:

 All the animals in attendance were taken aback by Kopa's outburst.

 "Just shut up all of you!"
 Kopa continued to rail.
 "You," he said as he whirled on Herr Rhino, "no more taking dumps in the zebra territory!"
 He spun around to face Lemuta.
 "And you, stop antagonizing animals ten times your size!"

 "Okay," Kovu interjected in a diplomatically calm voice, hurrying over and moving in front of Kopa.
-"What my colleague means to say, with all due respect, is that we are all clearly troubled by this situation and, instead of pointing fingers and name-calling, perhaps we should try and put ourselves in the other person's shoes."
+"What my colleague means to say, with all due respect, is that we are all clearly troubled by this situation and, instead of pointing fingers and name-calling, perhaps we should try and put ourselves in the other person's paw prints."

 Herr Rhino lowered his head woefully.
 "Ja," he said.